 It is perplexing to me why King James Onlyists like Stephanus’ 1550 TR text, when that is not the text followed by the KJV.
 Scrivener made his 1894 edition of the Greek New Testament precisely to show the Greek text underlying the KJV.

 Printed Editions of David Robert Palmer books.

 My translations are now being published in print form, book by book.
 You will still be able to freely download PDFs of them from this site, and copy and paste from them, and quote them.

 Update June 8, 2022– I have terminated my agreement with my former publisher, Infinity Books of Malta, for non-performance issues.
 I can do myself what he was doing with Amazon anyway, and am working hard on replacing his editions on Amazon.
 I will keep you posted below on new available printed and Kindle editions on Amazon.

-NEW June 2022: The Gospel according to Luke, alternating verse by verse between an eclectic Greek text and my English translation.
+NEW June 2022: The Gospel of Luke, alternating verse by verse between an eclectic Greek text and my English translation.
 167 pages. $7.23

-NEW June 2022: The Gospel according to John, alternating verse by verse with my English translation.
+NEW June 2022: The Gospel of John, alternating verse by verse with my English translation.
 164 pages, $4.95

 New June 27, 2022: The General Epistles, English Bible verses translated from and alternating with the Robinson-Pierpont Greek text of all the General Epistles, also known as the Catholic Epistles.
 This includes James, 1 Peter, 2 Peter, 1 John, 2 John, 3 John, and Jude.